 For the past five years, The Art of Ping Pong project has been raising money for charity by auctioning off artistically-enhanced table tennis paddles (or, bats, as they are called in British parlance).

-A sampling of the paddles up for auction till midnight (GMT) November 30th is offered below.
-The highest winning bid among last year’s crop of ping pong paddles was £1001 (US $1,233).
+A sampling of the paddles that were auctioned off last November is offered below.
+All told the auction raised more than £4000.
+The highest winning bid among 2016’s crop of ping pong paddles was £1001 (US $1,233).

 Nigel Howlett’s latest drawing series depicts hairy characters, sometimes dressed only in their underpants, who act out scenarios that reflect familiar social anxieties and conditions.
 Always humorous and sometimes sinister, common themes in the work include our obsession with technology and our relationship with social media.